 In the acute phase of the D-02 study, there were 12 reports of worsening depression, 5 in the stimulation group (5 of 119 subjects) and 7 in the sham group (7 of 116 subjects).
 One of the treatment-group reports occurred prior to stimulation initiation.
 Following acute phase exit and during the long-term phase of stimulation, 62 events were reported in 31 subjects.
 The number of episodes of worsening depression per subject ranged from 1 to 6.
 Although specific rates of worsening depression (and other safety endpoints) were not collected during the D-04 study, "hospitalizations for psychiatric illness," which might be a reasonable surrogate for worsening depression, were recorded.
-The rate of this event was 0.237 events per patient-year in the D-04 group compared to 0.293 events of worsening depression per patient-year in the D-02 group.
+The rate of this event was 0.237 events per patient-year in the D-04 group compared to 0.293 events of worsening depression per patient-year in the D-04 group compared to 0.293 events of worsening depression per patient-year in the D-04 group.